seangloverinc/seangloverinc.github.io/index.md

   Sean Glover is a seasoned Software Engineer based in Toronto, Canada.
 He serves as a Staff Software Engineer at
   <a href="https://www.hopper.com">Hopper</a>, contributing to the Virtual Interlining team.
-  Sean is a member of the <a href="https://www.apache.org/foundation/members">Apache Software Foundation</a> where he helps to maintain the <a href="https://pekko.apache.org/">Apache Pekko</a> as a
+  Sean is a member of the <a href="https://www.apache.org/foundation/members">Apache Software Foundation</a> where he helps to maintain the <a href="https://pekko.apache.org/">Apache Pekko</a> project as a
   <a href="https://people.apache.org/phonebook.html?pmc=pekko">PMC member and committer</a>.
   Previously, he was a core member of the
   <a href="https://web.archive.org/web/20241002092518/https://akka.io/team/">Akka team</a>.